sonyhome/DigitalIO/README.md

   * __isOff__: read the value on the port, return true if it is in the default level
   * __isOn__: read the value on the port, return true if it is not in the default level
   * __triggered__: read a debounced value on the port and return true if a transient signal was detected (any brief change of levels)
-  * __changed__: read a debounced value on the port and return 1 if it changed to on, -1 if it changed to off, and 0 if there was no change
+  * __flipped__: read a debounced value on the port and return 1 if it changed to on, -1 if it changed to off, and 0 if there was no change
 * Output
   * __write__: write a value on the port (HIGH or LOW)
   * __turnOn__: write a non-default value on the port